Our State Legislature has power. But they won't use it to solve our problems.

 End the vouchers system

 ~Vouchers take money away from public schools & private schools are not held to same standard as public schools in what they must/choose to teach.
-So there is a lack of accountability to public standards but still getting public funds
+So taxpayer dollars are going into a "blackbox" without any accountability

 ~ Instead we must make sure that all public school systems are properly funded & have the tools to set kids up for success.
 This means AP Classes, SAT prep, funding successful extracurricular activities

-~ Families can still choose to put their students into private school but no public money
+~ Families can still choose to put their students into private school, but these schools should not be getting public funds

 Smaller Public School Classroom Sizes

 ~ Even Mason, one of the area's best public schools has had to deal with increasingly large class sizes which correlate to less 1:1 attention on students.
-In FY24, Ohio had an average of one teacher to 39.58 students per classroom which is nearly double the recommended level
+In FY24, Ohio had an average of one teacher to 39.58 students per classroom which is nearly double the recommended level.
+In FY08, that ratio was 21.3 students per classroom - the drop across the past 20 years is shocking.

 ~ Reduce focus on standardized testing.
 It doesn't actually lead to better student learning - just a focus on teaching only what is on the exams rather than fully well-rounded students.
 Even in "hard" subjects like math, the process often matters more which standardized testing does not account for